SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Drafting Jobs
 ---------------

-If you are working on a job over a period of time or if you have started composing a job but haven't finished it, you have the option to save it as a draft.
-In case you didn't save the job and navigated to another page, the job will be automatically saved under **Jobs** > **Drafts**.
-It's important to note that you can only edit jobs saved in the **Drafts** section if you were the one who created them.
+Whether you're actively working on a job for an extended duration or have initiated the composition without completion, you can choose to save it as a draft.
+If you navigate away without saving the job manually, it will be automatically preserved in the **Jobs** > **Drafts** section.
+Only the creator of a draft can edit jobs saved in the **Drafts** section.

 1. In the sidebar, go to **Jobs**.
 2. Select the **Create New Job** button, enter job name, and select **Save**.